trouillon-lab/PoolPy/README.md

 ### Decoder types

-The decoder auto infers the type of readout returns a type alongside the positive samples.
-This characteristic has four possible distinct values:
+The decoder automatically infers the type of readout given by the user (binary or continuous) and returns up to four different types of decoded results:

-- **Continuous**: Used if the readout is inferred to be continuous and the single well value is inferred via penalized regression.
+For binary readout (e.g. positive/negative):
-- **Unique**: Used if the readout is binary and there exists only one set of positive samples (of maximum *differentiate* samples) that can provide the measured readout.
+- **Unique**: Used if the readout is binary and there exists only one set of positive samples (of maximum *differentiate* samples) that can explain the measured readout.
-- **Multiple**: Used if the readout is binary and there exists multiple sets of positive samples (of maximum *differentiate* samples) that can provide the measured readout.
+- **Multiple**: Used if the readout is binary and there exists multiple sets of positive samples (of maximum *differentiate* samples) that can explain the measured readout.
-- **Putative**: Used if the readout is binary and there exists more sets of positive samples (of maximum *differentiate* samples) that can provide the measured readout than the number of unique samples across all sets.
+- **Putative**: Used if the readout is binary and there exists more sets of positive samples (of maximum *differentiate* samples) than the number of unique samples across all sets that can explain the measured readout.
+-
+For continuous readout:
+- **Continuous**: Used if the readout is inferred to be continuous and the single sample value is inferred via penalized regression.

 &nbsp;